-As the weather improves and we head out of lockdown, spare a thought for our pets who often start to itch more - here we look at a couple of possible causes:
+As the weather improves and we head out of lockdown, spare a though for our pets who often start to itch more - here we look at a couple of possible causes:

 Skin allergies are reasonably common in dogs, especially at this time of year.
 Pollens from plants, grasses and trees irritate the skin.
-The most common places for sore spots to develop are typically the feet, stomach, armpits, groin foot chewing in a dog.

-and ears.
-Underlying skin allergies are also a very common cause of ear disease (see back page article).
+The most common places for sore spots to develop are where pollens land typically the feet, stomach, armpits, groin and ears.
+Underlying skin allergies are a very common cause of ear disease (see back page).
 Affected areas are usually pink and variably itchy.